commitdev/docs/docs/contribute/sp-invite.md

 As an EP at Commit, we want to find opportunities that excite you!

 If there is a startup on your radar, or an organization doing something that excites you, share it with us.
-By nominating a Startup Partner to join our program, we not only get to meet awesome Startups but we also get to understand what types of organizations you would like to see from Commit in the future.
+By inviting a Startup Partner to join our program, we not only get to meet awesome Startups but we also get to understand what types of organizations you would like to see from Commit in the future.

 ## How do I know if a Startup Partner will be a fit?
-When nominating a startup, keep in mind a few things:
+When inviting a startup, keep in mind a few things:

 1. They MUST be remote or hybrid.